AN/FPQ-16 PARCS: CMEWS

-PAR was leased to the Air Force in September 1977, who began operations in October 1977.
+PAR was leased to the US Air Force in September 1977, who began operations in October 1977.
 The USAF designated the base as the Concrete Missile Early Warning System (CMEWS) after the nearby community of Concrete.
 When the post office in Concrete closed in 1983, the base was renamed as Cavalier Air Force Station and the radar itself became PARCS.
-Assigned in 1983 to pass "tactical warning and attack assessment data" from the PARCS to Cheyenne Mountain was the 1st Space Wing's Detachment 5 (1986 10th Missile Warning Sq, 1992 10th Space Warning Squadron).
+Assigned in 1983 to pass "tactical warning and attack assessment data” from PARCS to the Cheyenne Mountain Complex was the 1st Space Wing's Detachment 5 (1986 10th Missile Warning Sq, 1992 10th Space Warning Squadron).

 Enhanced PARCS

 The Enhanced Perimeter Acquisition Radar Attack Characterization System (EPARCS) was established by 1989 (the "AN/FPQ-16" had become a Major Defense Acquisition Program) and was planned to be closed in September 1992.
-Instead in 1993, ITT Federal Services took over operations and maintenance from PRC, Inc. An Historic American Engineering Record was prepared and deposited with the Library of Congress.
+Instead in 1993, ITT Federal Services took over operations and maintenance from PRC, Inc. A Historic American Engineering Record was prepared and deposited with the Library of Congress.